pnkskff/Headtop/README.md

      b.
 Vote on importance of Items in the List, with Sort set to display Most Important/Liked first.

      c.
-Vote on Dislike of Items in the List, Dislikes do not affect Sort - Dislikes were added for fun.
+Vote on Dislike of Items in the List, Dislikes do not affect Sort as this App is more about what is Important to User, and not what User Likes/Dislikes.

 II.
 NOTES: